Please Note: The Ink Plus® Business Credit Card is no longer available for new applications.

 There are plenty of reasons why the Chase Sapphire Preferred® Card is consistently ranked as the top travel rewards card here at The Simple Dollar and elsewhere.
 Not only does this card offer a huge sign-up bonus, but it makes point accrual easy too; with the Chase Sapphire Preferred® Card you earn 2 points per dollar spent on all travel and dining purchases, plus 1 point per dollar spent on everything else.

 But the real value is in how you can redeem those points.
 When you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards you will receive 25% more value.
 Further, you can transfer your points to a number of hotel and airline loyalty programs for even more value – including programs like Hyatt Passport, Southwest Rapid Rewards, Marriott, and British Airways.
-Before you sign up, here are the details you should know:

 For Peak Perks, Pair it With the Chase Freedom® Card